Schur properties of randomly perturbed sets

 Proposition~\ref{prop:probability_container} tells us that the probability that $P$ is compatible with a given container is at most $e^{-\omega\left(s^{-1/3}n^{2/3}\log n\right)}$.
 Moreover, if $A\cup P$ is not Schur, then there is a Schur colouring $\varphi$ of $A\cup P$ and, appealing to part 1 of Corollary~\ref{cor:containers}, $\varphi$ corresponds to a subset of one of the containers $C\in\mc C$ in $\mc H_A$.
 Hence the event that $A\cup P$ is not Schur is contained in the event that $P$ is compatible with some container $C\in \mc C$.
 Taking a union bound over all containers we get that

 as required, where we used part $3$ of Corollary~\ref{cor:containers} to upper bound the number of containers. \end{proof}

 We now turn to the proof of Proposition~\ref{prop:probability_container}.

-\begin{proof}[Proof of Proposition~\ref{prop:probability_container}] We shall take $\eps = \eps_{\ref{lem:lotsmc}}$ be the constant given by Lemma~\ref{lem:lotsmc}, which will be stated later, and fix an arbitrary container $C\in \mathcal{C}$.
-We partition the elements of $[n]$ into four different sets: let $M_C$ be the elements \emph{missing} from the container $C$ (that means not being present in either red or blue), $R_C$ be the elements that are \emph{only} present in $C$ in the red copy of $[n]$, $B_C$ be the elements only present in the blue copy of $[n]$, and let $T_C$ be the \emph{two-coloured} elements (that is, those that are present in the container in both colours --- think of these as the elements where the container does not restrict the colouring).
+\begin{proof}[Proof of Proposition~\ref{prop:probability_container}] We choose $\eps = \eps_{\ref{lem:lotsmc}}$ to be the constant given by Lemma \ref{lem:lotsmc}, which will be stated later, and fix an arbitrary container $C\in \mathcal{C}$.
+We partition the elements of $[n]$ into four different sets: let $M_C$ be the elements \emph{missing} from the container $C$ (that means not being present in either red or blue), $R_C$ be the elements that are present \emph{only} in $C$ in the red copy of $[n]$, $B_C$ be the elements present only in the blue copy of $[n]$, and let $T_C$ be the \emph{two-coloured} elements (that is, those that are present in the container in both colours --- think of these as the elements where the container does not restrict the colouring).